CorrelAid/definition-of-done/README.md

 But how do we know that we're really done and have not forgotten anything important?
 At CorrelAid, we use a Definition of Done.
 A Definition of Done (DoD) is a tool from Scrum, a popular framework that is often used in software development.
 It "creates transparency by providing everyone a shared understanding" of what "being done" means ([Scrum Guide](https://scrumguides.org/docs/scrumguide/v2020/2020-Scrum-Guide-US.pdf#zoom=100), p.12).

 We know that it can be hard to pay attention to things like code quality and documentation when your time resources are scarce - as is often the case with volunteering.
 However, we have found that things like good documentation and structure are a key factor for the long-term success and impact of CorrelAid projects.
-Broken or poorly documented code is very hard to use or adapt by NPO partners who are often coding beginners.
-Without a good README, it will be hard to impossible to for someone at CorrelAid to help out the NPO if a problem comes up a couple of months later when you're already off the project.
-And having old, irrelevant code or visualizations in your repository is probably very confusing for someone not familiar with the project.
+Well documented code can be adapted by NPO partners who are often coding beginners.
+With a good README, someone at CorrelAid can help out the NPO if a problem comes up a couple of months later when you're already off the project.
+Not having old, irrelevant code or visualizations in your repository makes it easier for someone not familiar with the project to find the relevant files and data.
 # Definition of Done

 - **Functionality**: the code runs / has no defects